What is Neuromuscular Retraining

 It is no good just giving you a group of exercises for you to do before your next visit and expecting you to do them because you should or worse, making you feel bad because you haven’t done them.
 At Power Podiatry we take the extra little bit of time how to fit those exercises into your busy life.

 We use a simple yet powerful tool developed by Stanford Professor BJ Fogg to help you develop your very own exercise habit.
 You are then free to use this tool for any other habit that you may want to introduce to your life like flossing your teeth or being more productive.
-The tool is called “Tiny Habits”.
+The tool is called “Tiny Habits” and we have a little cheatsheet for small exercise habits.

 Tai Chi and Neuromuscular Retraining